xrdocs-migration/cnbng/_tutorials/cnbng-control-plane-openshift-deployment-guide.md

       <td><img src="/cnbng/images/Screenshot 2025-01-29 at 12.03.45 PM.png"></td>
     </tr>
     </table>

+### Creating Secrets

+Secrets are required to pull Helm Charts and Docker Images for cnBNG Control Plane and CEE application.
+In this step we will create helm secret and docker image pull seceret for both namespaces "ceeocp" and "bngocp".

 1. Switch to the Developer mode from Administrator mode by selecting it from Side Panel
 	![Screenshot 2025-01-29 at 12.14.27 PM.png]({{site.baseurl}}/images/Screenshot 2025-01-29 at 12.14.27 PM.png)